dongmeic/EPA-WD/README.md

 7. Update QAQC counts by excluding the completed records.

 #### Report
 The script `initial_status_report.ipynb` was initially applied to report the progress.
+The reoprt step is later explained in the section [Update the QAQC progress by county and year](https://lcog.maps.arcgis.com/apps/instant/charts/index.html?appid=69fe51df1ce544e980e27e5a5a89dd06) in this document.

 ## Notes